ipfs/kubo/docs/config.md

 }
 ```

-Current resource usage and a list of services, protocols, and peers can be obtained via
+Current resource usage and a list of services, protocols, and peers can be
-`ipfs swarm stats --help`
+obtained via `ipfs swarm stats --help`

-It is also possible to adjust runtime limits via `ipfs stats limit --help`.
+It is also possible to adjust some runtime limits via `ipfs stats limit --help`.
-By default changes are ephemeral (config remains intact), and won't be applied
-after reboot.
-To persist them here, pass `limit -s`.
+Changes made via `stats limit` are persisted in `Swarm.ResourceMgr.Limits`.

-Default: `{}` (empty == implicit defaults from go-libp2p)
+Default: `{}` (use the safe implicit defaults)

 Type: `object[string->object]`

--->

 ### `Swarm.Transports`